 Energy consumption is the same as producing plastic extruded films as the same production machinery is used to produce starch film bags.

 Disposal is simple.
-Use as a bin liner as you do today with a toxic plastic bag or simply compost the bag, to ensure that you are disposing of it correctly.
+Use as a bin liner as you do today with a toxic plastic bag or simply compost the bag in correctly prepared compost situations, to ensure that you are disposing of it correctly.

 Hemp Fabric Bags